melobio/EvoPlay/README.md

 pip install seaborn logomaker tree dm-tree py3Dmol pip install chex==0.0.7 dm-haiku==0.0.4 immutabledict==2.0.0 ml-collections==0.1.0

-# Added, support for gluc, gfp and other tasks of evozero
+# Added, support for gluc, gfp and other tasks of EvoPlay
 pip install openpyxl tape-proteins xlrd==1.2.0

 ```

 ## Step3: Execute specific task

-EvoZero is used for four missions, and you can see the four mission code directories in the Code directory：
+EvoPlay is used for four missions, and you can see the four mission code directories in the Code directory：
 + GB1_PhoQ_task
 + GLuc_design_task
 + PAB1_GFP_task
 + Peptide_task

-# EvoZero Peptide Design Task
+# EvoPlay Peptide Design Task

 We used the MCTS strategy with AlphaFold as a predictor for the design of receptor protein-polypeptide complexes.
-Main code In EvoZero/code/peptide_manuscript/:
+Main code In EvoPlay/code/peptide_manuscript/:

 + Main
-  - ./evozero_peptide_expand_m_p.py
+  - ./EvoPlay_peptide_expand_m_p.py

 - AlphaFold simulated environment
   - ./sequence_env_alphfold_expand_m_p.py